Nuitka/Nuitka/README.rst

 -  ``main``

-   This branch contains the stable release to which only hotfixes for bugs will be done.
+   This branch contains the stable release, to which only hotfixes for bugs will be done.
 It is supposed to work at all times and is supported.